beyzoskaya/STEP/README.md

 Predictions are biologically interpretable, revealing processes like neural remodeling, metabolism changes, and stress response.
 Key innovations include spatio-temporal GNNs, temporal embeddings, biologically-informed edge weights, and a custom multi-component loss function.

+## Dataset Specifications
+This project uses two separate datasets for the interacting target genes of **miRNA** and **mRNA**, each with different numbers of time points and total number of target genes.
+The datasets are enriched with biologically relevant structural features obtained from Hi-C data, including:
+- **Insulation scores**
+- **Topologically Associated Domain (TAD) boundaries**
+- **A/B chromatin compartments**

+Each dataset is organized such that:

+- **Rows** represent pairs of interacting genes across multiple time points.
+- **Columns** include raw expression values and enhanced structural/functional features.
+- These datasets serve as the foundation for creating dynamic spatio-temporal graphs used in the models.

+### Dataset Files

+- `dataset/mrna/interaction_mrna.csv` → Contains processed mRNA interaction data with enriched features
+- `dataset/mirna//interaction_mirna.csv` → Contains processed miRNA interaction data with enriched features

 ## Environment Setup

 ### Prerequisites